Namankgo/MiniOS/README.md

 ![not very impressive screenshot](main.png)

 The simple OS is written from scratch in Assembly and C for x86 architecture.
-Project for "Basic of programming 1" course at Thapar Institute of Engineering and Technology.
+Project for "Operating Systems" course at Thapar Institute of Engineering and Technology.

 Based on [os-tutorial](https://github.com/cfenollosa/os-tutorial) repo with some parts reworked and new added.